AdobeDocs/commerce-admin.en/help/getting-started/enhanced-experiences.md

 Adobe Commerce and Magento Open Source are packed with features that make it easy to create _search-engine-friendly_ websites and increase the likelihood of bringing the right customers to your site.

-- Search Engine Optimization - Commerce offers powerful, native capabilities to streamline [Search Engine Optimization (SEO)](https://docs.magento.com/user-guide/marketing/seo-search.html) practices for content and site exposure that are integrated with the Admin, and tied directly into the user experience.
+- Search Engine Optimization - [!DNL Commerce] offers powerful, native capabilities to streamline [Search Engine Optimization (SEO)](https://docs.magento.com/user-guide/marketing/seo-search.html) practices for content and site exposure that are integrated with the Admin, and tied directly into the user experience.

 - Custom URLs - Specify [custom URLs](https://docs.magento.com/user-guide/stores/store-urls.html) to make them short, clean, and easy to remember.
 You can also autogenerate search-friendly URLs to streamline your purchase path.